goong-io/goong-io.github.io/docs/pages/example/fill-pattern.md

 language:
 - JavaScript
 products:
-- Mapbox GL JS
+- Goong GL JS
 prependJs:
 - "import Example from '../../components/example';"
 - "import html from './fill-pattern.html';"
 ---

-Use [`fill-pattern`](https://maplibre.org/maplibre-gl-js-docs/style-spec/layers/#paint-fill-fill-pattern) to draw a polygon from a repeating image pattern.
+Use [`fill-pattern`](/goong-js-docs/style-spec/layers/#paint-fill-fill-pattern) to draw a polygon from a repeating image pattern.

 {{ <Example html={html} {...this.props} /> }}